free genealogy since 1996

 1890 - the Indiana School for Feeble Minded Youth opened in Fort Wayne.

 1890s - bald eagles nested in Indiana until the 1890s, and small numbers wintered in the state from November through March mostly along major rivers and other large bodies of water.
 In 1985, the Indiana Nongame and Endangered Wildlife Program began the Bald Eagle Reintroduction Program.
 Seventy-three eaglets (seven to eight weeks old) were obtained from Wisconsin and Alaska from 1985 through 1989 and brought to Indiana.
-They are now seen at Little River Wetlands Project as in this December 5, 2017 photo by Little River Wetlands Project on Facebook located on the southwest side of the city and along rivers in Fort Wayne and throughout the state.
-Read more on Bald Eagle from Indiana Department of Natural Resources on IN.gov.
+Copied from Bald Eagle from Indiana Department of Natural Resources on IN.gov.
+Many bald eagle photos are shown on the Little River Wetlands Project Facebook page.
+See our Little River Wetlands Project section.
+See the Benjamin Franklin satirical comparison of turkeys to bald eagles as representative of our county on our Timeline.

-June 8, 2023 post by Indiana Historical Bureau on Facebook:
+June 8, 2023 post by the Indiana Historical Bureau on Facebook:

 Summer is the perfect time for Hoosiers to enjoy the great outdoors via a bike ride, but women have not always had access to such leisure activity.
 In the late 19th century, social critics feared that bike riding would make women unfeminine and perhaps corrupt their innocence.
 By the 1890s, bicycling became a symbol for the fight for women’s equality and freedom.
 With the bicycle, women no longer depended entirely upon men for transportation and no longer were encumbered by layers of petticoats.
 Learn more via our Indiana History Blog: Being a “Bicyclienne:” Balancing Freedom and Femininity